Policy 2205 - Goals and Requirements of Each Course and Syllabus

 c.
 Class attendance regulations.
 (Permanent attendance records must be kept for each class.)

 d.
 Accommodations for students with disabilities.
 An appropriate syllabus statement is “Qualified students needing testing or classroom accommodations based on a disability are encouraged to make their requests to me at the beginning of the quarter either during office hours or by appointment.
 Note: Prior to receiving disability accommodations, verification of eligibility from the Testing and Disability Services Office is needed.
 Disability information is confidential.
 Information for Testing and Disability Services may be obtained in Wyly Tower 318 or www.latech.edu/ods.”
-(Refer students who do not present an accommodations memo from the Office of Disability Services to that office or to www.latech.edu/ods for assistance.
+(Refer students who do not present an accommodations memo from the Office of Testing and Disability Services to that office or to www.latech.edu/ods for assistance.

 e.
 Academic Honor Code (http://www.latech.edu/documents/honor-code.pdf).
 An appropriate syllabus statement is “In accordance with the Academic Honor Code, students pledge the following: Being a student of higher standards, I pledge to embody the principles of academic integrity.”

 f.
-Your office hours and availability for individual counseling.
+Faculty office hours and availability for individual counseling.
 University Policy 2207 describing required advising/counseling office hours and posting requirements can be found at (http://www.latech.edu/administration/policies-and-procedures/2207.shtml).
 Faculty are encouraged to extend, as much as possible, the time available for student conferencing during the final exam period.

 g.
 Emergency Notification System (ENS): An appropriate syllabus statement would be “Emergency Notification System: All Louisiana Tech students are strongly encouraged to enroll and update their contact information in the Emergency Notification System.
 It takes just a few seconds to ensure you’re able to receive important text and voice alerts in the event of a campus emergency.
 For more information on the Emergency Notification System, please visit http://www.latech.edu/administration/ens.shtml.